istresearch/scrapy-cluster/docs/topics/utils/logfactory.rst

     >>> new_logger.info("test")
     {"message": "test", "logger": "logger1", "timestamp": "2015-11-17T21:14:47.657768Z", "level": "INFO"}

 Why does this happen?
 Behind the scenes, the LogFactory is trying to ensure that no matter where or when you call the ``get_instance()`` method, it returns to you the same logger you asked for originally.
 This allows multithreaded applications to instantiate the logger all the same way, without having to worry about duplicate logs showing up in your output.
-Once you have your logger object, the following standard logger are available:
+Once you have your logger object, the following standard logger methods are available:

 .. method:: debug(message, extra={})